reviewdog/reviewdog/proto/rdf/README.md

 # Status

-This document proposes Reviewdog Diagnostic Protocol (RDP) and it's still in experimental stage.
+This document proposes Reviewdog Diagnostic Format and it's still in experimental stage.

 Any review, suggestion, feedback, criticism, and comments from anyone is very